Mengyu8042/Core-elements/README.md

-# Core-elements for classical linear regression
+# Core-Elements for Large-Scale Least Squares Estimation
-This repository includes the implementation of our work **"Core-elements for classical linear regression"**.
+This repository includes the implementation of our work **"Core-Elements for Large-Scale Least Squares Estimation"**.

 ## Introduction